tomasferrarisenda/automate-all-the-things-braindamage/README.md

 we might go full crossplane in the future.. maybe, who knows? not everything can be automated with Crossplane yet; some steps are manual, and if you need 1-click deployment, Terraform is the better still choice.

+There's some further info in the [crossplane notes](/docs/crossplane-notes.md) you might find useful.

 <br/>

 ## Foundational VS Non-Foundational Resources